 - salt – to taste

-- Plain non fat or lowfat Yoghurt - 2 cups
+- Plain non fat or low fat Yogurt – 2 cups

 - In a large saucepan add the vegetables, turmeric, rasam powder and 1/2 tsp salt in 1/2 inch of water and bring to boil.
 Cook covered over low heat for 4 – 5 minutes

-- Grind the coconut, 2 green chillies, one red chilli, 1/2 tsp cumin seeds, cilantro, curry leaves and rice flour with 1/4 cup of water till the chillies are well ground.
+- Grind the coconut, 2 green chilies, one red chili, 1/2 tsp cumin seeds, cilantro, curry leaves and rice flour with 1/4 cup of water till the chillies are well ground.
 Add this paste in to the pot and stir.
 Cook covered for 3 -5 minutes till the squash is cooked but still firm.
 Remove from heat for a few minutes.

-- Blend the yoghurt in the same blender for 1 minute till it is frothy.
-Pour this into the pot while stirring quickly to make sure the yoghurt does not separate.
+- Blend the yogurt in the same blender for 1 minute till it is frothy.
+Pour this into the pot while stirring quickly to make sure the yogurt does not separate.